TheFreeCoin/DEFI-freefinance-document/get-started/wallet-guide.md

 ![](../.gitbook/assets/docs-masthead-9-.png)

-To get started on PancakeSwap, the first thing you'll need is to set up a wallet that supports Binance Smart Chain \(BSC\).
+To get started on FreeFinance, the first thing you'll need is to set up a wallet that supports Binance Smart Chain \(BSC\).
 Wallets are available both on desktop computers and on smartphone devices.
 You'll need to choose the wallet that fits your needs best.

 {% hint style="danger" %}
 **When you're setting up a wallet, be sure to:**